 Alison Hutchinson CBE, CEO of Pennies said

-K3 Retail has so far helped track over 300,000 Pennies donations, and enabled K3 Retail’s customers to raise over £100,000 through national brands Dobbies, Evans Cycles, Gieves & Hawkes, Notcutts and Topps Tiles supporting their respective chosen charities.
-We know that the British public prefer to give small, ad-hoc and data-free donations, and so together K3 Retail, their customers and Pennies have helped consumers give their small change a big purpose.
+K3 has so far helped track over 300,000 Pennies donations, and enabled K3’s customers to raise over £100,000 through national brands Dobbies, Evans Cycles, Gieves & Hawkes, Notcutts and Topps Tiles supporting their respective chosen charities.
+We know that the British public prefer to give small, ad-hoc and data-free donations, and so together K3, their customers and Pennies have helped consumers give their small change a big purpose.